 Saturn is at home in Aquarius.
-While Saturn in Capricorn—its other home sign—builds using structures form the past, Aquarius builds with a vision for the future.
+While Saturn in Capricorn—its other home sign—builds using structures from the past, Aquarius builds with a vision for the future.
 Social structures, communities, and how people organize themselves are more interesting to you than building a grandiose professional reputation.
 Having natal Saturn in Aquarius allows you to see the ways everyone is unified through the passing of time, mortality, or the structures that hold society together.
 With the ringed-planet in airy Aquarius, you’re highly inclined to favor intellectual reasoning over sentimental traditions leading you to be as objective as you can be.
 Although you’re not exactly a people person—many have called Saturn-ruled Aquarius cold, detached, and void of personal or egotistical interests—you’re very concerned with the betterment of mankind.
 You’re critically analytical and excel in fields such as social sciences and politics, but you’re not without pride or biases.

 Saturn in Aquarius people are often seriously devoted to the rigors of science and academics, or allegiance to a religion.
 Though each is aimed at reaching the truth, they have very different approaches, and because Saturn in Aquarius thrives on systems and rules, this placement reflects certain fixed tendencies and biases.
 People often mistake you for someone who is much older than you really are, and it’s because 1) Your personality is sober and calculating and 2) You have such a vision for the way things should be.
 You’re not afraid to question the powers that be, and you put the future of humanity at the center of most of your grand ideals, making you a leader who puts the collective’s interests first.

-Being born with the ringed-planet in the sign of Pisces suggests you’re learning to navigate limitations posed to (or from) your relationship to spirituality.
+Being born with Saturn in Pisces suggests you’re learning to navigate limitations posed to (or from) your relationship to spirituality.
 Defining your spiritual beliefs can be hard when you’re younger, and there are many times when you feel like you can’t freely or openly express your non-secular beliefs.
 Circumstances in your early life push you to ponder deep questions about the universe, but culturally speaking, you don’t feel supported to explore what the answers could be if they contradict the paradigm you’ve been raised in.
 Family, teachers, and political institutions have a way of imposing their beliefs onto you that can feel suffocating when you want to drink from the fountain of knowledge—it’s this same limitation that inspires you to dig for your own truth and find answers within.
 Saturn is a planet heavily concerned with boundaries, but it also represents shame and suffering.
 Having boundaries means maintaining integrity when it comes to your own beliefs as well as honoring the law of impermanence.
 Saturn teaches people to work through limitations, adversity, and obligation.
 This can feel harder to embrace in the sign of Pisces, but if you don’t honor firm boundaries and step up to Saturn’s tasks in your personal life, you’ll find yourself feeling increasingly responsible for others who are managing hardship.